 Just four months after the launch, the program ran out of funds due to high popularity.
-The program will be available again for the 2017 growing season, but this year, the Beacon Farmers' Market is launching a fundraiser, "Soup for Greens Fundraiser," to raise money in advance to keep the program funded after its allotted budget runs out.
-The "Soup for Greens Fundraiser" is this Sunday, February 12, 2017 at the indoor location for the Beacon Farmers' Market at the VFW Building (aka the Memorial Building at the intersection of Main Street and Rt.
-52 by the diner) from 10am-2pm.
+The program will be available again for the 2017 growing season, but this year, the Beacon Farmers' Market is raising money in advance to keep the program funded after its allotted budget runs out.
+The "Soup for Greens Fundraiser" is this Sunday, February 12, at the Beacon Farmers' Market's indoor/winter location at the VFW Building (aka the Memorial Building at the intersection of Main Street and Rt.
+52, near the diner) from 10 am to 2 pm.

-The Green for Greens program, founded by Helena Bratman who also leads the Green Teens, implemented it with the idea to double the money benefits recipients receive from assistance programs for fruits and vegetables.
+Helanna Bratman (who also leads the Green Teens), started the Green for Greens program with the idea to double the benefits that recipients receive from assistance programs, in order to buy locally grown fruits and vegetables.
 The Green for Greens matching program is unique to Beacon and is not yet available in other communities.

 What Is Available At This Fundraiser?

-The Beacon Farmers' Market will be selling an array of hearty winter soups including meaty, vegan and vegetarian varieties for $10 that you can enjoy on the spot.
-There are take-away options for those who bring their own containers for freezing or eating later.
-For $25, supporters can choose a hand crafted ceramic bowl from local artisans including Virginia Piazza, who frequently has a booth at the market.
+The Beacon Farmers' Market will be selling an array of hearty winter soups including meaty, vegan and vegetarian varieties for $10, to be enjoyed on the spot.
+There are take-away $10 options for people who bring their own containers (for freezing or eating later).
+For $25, supporters can choose a hand-crafted ceramic bowl made by local artisans, including Virginia Piazza, who frequently has a booth at the market.

 For those who cannot attend the event but want to pay a bowl of soup forward, there is an online donation option available here.
 Donors will receive a soup recipe, and a lucky person in need will receive a bowl of soup.